Backup withholding Resident and nonresident withholding

 - Calculate backup withholding; 7% of nonwage payment

-- Four specific pay periods and due dates:
+- Four specific pay periods and due dates of the applicable tax year:

 - Domestic nonresident: Submit Resident and Nonresident Withholding Statement (Form 592) with Payment Voucher for Resident and Nonresident Withholding (Form 592-V)